eclipse-sumo/sumo/docs/web/docs/Demand/Shortest_or_Optimal_Path_Routing.md

 | viaLonLat   | float, float [float,float]    | The network position to pass along the way in geo-coordinates  [note](#Mapmatching)   |

 ## Routing between Junctions
 Trips and flows may use the attributes `fromJunction`, `toJunction`, and `viaJunctions` to describe origin, destination and intermediate locations.
-This is a special form of TAZ-routing and it must be enabled by either setting the DUAROUTER option **--junction-taz** or by loading TAZ-definitions that use the respective junction IDs.
+This is a special form of TAZ-routing and it must be enabled by either setting the duarouter option **--junction-taz** or by loading TAZ-definitions that use the respective junction IDs.
 When using option **--junction-taz**, all edges outgoing from a junction may be used at the origin and all edges incoming to a junction may be used to reach the intermediate and final junctions.

 ## Mapmatching
-Since version 1.2 DUAROUTER supports mapping positions to roads using attributes that end with 'XY' or 'LonLat'.
+Since version 1.2 duarouter supports mapping positions to roads using attributes that end with 'XY' or 'LonLat'.
 The latter only works in networks that are geo-referenced.
 The maximum distance for map-matching can be configured using option **--mapmatch.distance** (since version 1.5)

 !!! caution
     SUMO does not yet support these mapping attributes.